tmhglnd/abstraction-minified/README.md

 # Abstraction Minified

-A minified version of the [`.abstraction()`](https://github.com/tmhglnd/abstraction) installation that can be run on a RPi2+ with a small LCD screen and controlled with a self-build wireless controller using an ESP32.
+A minified version of the [`.abstraction()`](https://github.com/tmhglnd/abstraction) installation that can be run on a RPi2+ with a small LCD screen and controlled with a self-build wireless controller using for example an ESP32.

 ## Support my work